-Start your day with this low calorie, avocado egg stuffed mushrooms.
+Start your day with these low calorie, avocado egg stuffed mushrooms.
 This high protein, low carb, nutrient packed breakfast will keep you full all day.

-If I’m not sautéing eggs for the top of my eggs, I’m putting the eggs inside my mushroom!
+If I’m not sautéing eggs for the top of my mushrooms, I’m putting the eggs inside my mushroom!

 I love this twist on my traditional breakfast of eggs and mushrooms.
-The stuffed mushrooms, with all the delicious breakfast ingredients I use like egg whites, a whole egg, avocado and tomato, is the perfect way to have a little variety in my morning (see my 19 low calorie egg ideas here)
+Stuffed mushrooms, with all the delicious breakfast ingredients I use like egg whites, a whole egg, avocado and tomato, are the perfect way to have a little variety in my morning (see my 19 low calorie egg ideas here)

 I realize mushrooms, like portobellos, are disliked by many people.
 I didn’t become a fan of mushrooms until after I turned 40.
 But now, I rarely have a day without eating them!